needle-mirror/com.unity.sentis/Documentation~/access-tensor-data-directly.md

 You can then use the `buffer` property of the `ComputeTensorData` object and a compute shader to access the tensor data in the compute buffer directly.
 Refer to [`ComputeBuffer`](https://docs.unity3d.com/ScriptReference/ComputeBuffer.html) in the Unity API reference for more information about how to access a compute buffer.

-Refer to the `AsyncReadback/AsyncReadBackCompute` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Read output asynchronously` example in the [sample scripts](package-samples.md) for an example.

 ## Access a tensor in CPU memory